-Slurred Speech- Since the relaxing effects of Xanax can affect the mouth and tongue as well, speech quality can also suffer.
+- Slurred speech – Since the relaxing effects of Xanax can affect the mouth and tongue as well.
+Speech quality can also suffer.
 In some cases, it may be difficult to understand what the person is even saying.

-Mental Confusion- Due to the depressed state of brain functioning, the person may have difficulty concentrating or seem overly confused.
+- Mental confusion – Due to the depressed state of brain functioning, the person may have difficulty concentrating or seem overly confused.

-Problems with Coordination- When someone uses a sedative medication, the entire body is in a state of relaxation.
+- Problems with coordination – When someone uses a sedative medication, the entire body is in a state of relaxation.
 The muscles may not cooperate and function like normal, making issues with coordination a problem.

-Disorientation – Disorientation is common among those experiencing Xanax abuse.
+- Disorientation – Disorientation is common among those experiencing Xanax abuse.
 The person may find themselves unaware of the time, day, or area in which they are.

-About Soledad House
+Contact Soledad House Today

 - Sober living